-- Reach a global audience of academics, policymakers and practitioners at RSA conferences and via our publications
+- Reach a global audience of academics, policymakers and practitioners at RSA conferences, online events and via our publications

-- International Territorial Networks – link up and extend your networks via the RSA’s International Divisions, Country Sections and UK-Sub National Branches & Sections
+- Link up and extend your networks via the RSA’s International Divisions, Country Sections Ambassadors and UK Sub-National Branches

-- Join the RSA email network to receive our monthly E-Bulletin – all entries are moderated
+- Join the RSA email list to receive our monthly E-Bulletin for latest RSA initiatives and support – all entries are moderated

-- Female Early Career and Mid Career Researchers Network (with both in-person and online meetings and an active WhatsApp group)
+- Connect with others via the Women’s Early Career and Mid-Career Researchers Network (with regular meetings and an active WhatsApp group)

-- Up to £15,000 for a Policy Expo Grant to connect your work and wider communities to societal questions and policy needs
+- Up to £15,000 Policy Expo Grant to reach global audiences and to connect your work and wider communities to societal questions and policy needs

 - Up to £10,000 of renewable Research Network funding to organise events to discuss key questions in your area of interest

-- Apply for a Travel Grant, which offers up to £500 towards travel costs when attending a non-RSA event
+- Up to £500 Travel Grant towards travel costs when attending a non-RSA event**

-- Apply for conference bursaries taking the form of a free conference place at RSA conferences
+- Conference bursaries taking the form of a free conference place at charged RSA conferences

-- Annual subscription of Regional Studies (both print and online)
+- Annual subscription of Regional Studies (12 issues)

-- Annual subscription of Spatial Economic Analysis (both print and online)
+- Annual subscription of Spatial Economic Analysis (4 issues)

-- Annual subscription of Territory, Politics, Governance, (both print and online)
+- Annual subscription of Territory, Politics, Governance (8 issues)

 - Regional Studies, Regional Science (Open access journal, online)

-- Annual subscription of Area Development and Policy (both print and online)
+- Annual subscription of Area Development and Policy (4 issues, 1 volume)

 - Regions eZine, the Association’s e-magazine (online only)